billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

+Path-Level Energy Efficiency (PLEE):
+: Denotes the energy efficiency of an end-to-end forwarding path or service chain, which may span multiple devices or network segments.
+: PLEE allows operators to compare different paths for the same service based on energy consumption and to select routes that optimize both performance and sustainability objectives.
+: This metric is essential for energy-aware traffic engineering, carbon-aware routing, and multi-domain optimization scenarios.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}